andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 - xxxxxxxxxx
 ---

 **TL;DR:** [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html) or SSE is a standard enabling a Web server to push data to the client.
-In this article you will learn how to use them by building a simple application with React and Node.js.
+In this article, we will learn how to use them by building a simple application with React and Node.js.
 However, the concepts you will learn following this tutorial are applicable to any language and technology.
 [You can find the final code of the application in this GitHub repository](https://github.com/andychiare/server-sent-events).

 ---